KirstenHilger/ADHD-Modularity/README.md

 Ward, B. D., 2000.
 Simultaneous inference for FMRI data.
 Retrieved from http://stuff.mit.edu/afs/sipb.mit.edu/project/seven/doc/ AFNI/AlphaSim.ps

 ## Citation:
 Feel free to use the code for your analyses.
-Citating Hilger & Fiebach (2018) as well as this github repository (link) is necessarily required.
+Citating Hilger & Fiebach (2018) as well as this github repository (http://doi.org/10.5281/zenodo.2574588) is necessarily required.

 Hilger, K., & Fiebach, C., J. (2018).
 ADHD Symptoms are Associated with the Modular Structure of Intrinsic Brain Networks in a Representative Sample of Healthy Adults. bioRxiv, 505891. doi: https://doi.org/10.1101/505891